BU-CLOUD-F20/Interactive_Web_Visualization/README.md

 ## 2. Users/Personas Of The Project:

-A user of the network visualization maybe a researcher either within or outside of Boston University.
-The have recently begun work on an academic paper that is relevent to the work performed at the Hariri institute and found an author who is an affiliate.
+A user of the network visualization may be a researcher either within or outside of Boston University.
+They have recently begun work on an academic paper that is relevent to the work performed at the Hariri institute and found an author who is an affiliate.
 By searching for this affiliate within the network visualization, they will be able to find other researchers based on co-authored work or similar fields of interest.

 Targets of the network visualization include: